The Citizens' Oversight Committee

 Meetings of the COC are called, noticed, held, and conducted subject to the Ralph M. Brown Act, and are open to the public.
 Meetings are held at 3:00 p.m., unless stated otherwise, at the District Office, Zoom, or at one of the schools that have benefited from Measure U funds.

-All COC activity including meeting dates, agendas, and meeting minutes is posted on the Salida Union School District website under Our District, Measure U Bond.
+All COC activities including meeting dates, agendas, and meeting minutes are posted on the Salida Union School District website under Our District, Measure U Bond.